weipin/Cycles/docs/receive_response.rst

 Response status code
 --------------------

-Once a Cycle successfully retrieves content, you can check the response status code through the property `statusCode` of Response::
+Once a Cycle successfully retrieves the content, you can check the response status code through the property `statusCode` of Response::

   cycle.response.statusCode